SM 32x450 [2xM8] / N42 - magnetic roller

 - Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-- Health risk associated with microscopic parts of magnets pose a threat, in case of ingestion, which is particularly important in the context of children's health.
-It's also worth noting that small elements of these devices can complicate diagnosis when they are in the body.
+- Health risk to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
+Furthermore, miniscule components of these magnets are able to be problematic in medical diagnosis when they are in the body.

 Exercise Caution with Neodymium Magnets